DigixGlobal/doxity/README.md

 ## TODO

 * [build step] Set up config, copy readme, other project details
-* Options to hide source files / binaries
+* Render params if they are in userdocs but not ABI
-* Sourcemaps
+* Options to hide / whitelist source files & binaries
-* Better readme
+* Sourcemaps, Hash Signatures
 * Demo Site
 * Live web3 instance for testing?
 * Tests